CompEpigen/ChIPseq_workflows/Readme.md

 ## CWL Workflows:
 Following workflows are available in the directory `./CWL/workflows`:
-  * `ChIPseq_pipeline.cwl` - works with single or paired end standard ChIPseq data
+  * `ChIPseq.cwl` - works with single or paired end standard ChIPseq data
-  * `ChIPseq_pipeline_spike_in.cwl` - same as above but with support for spike-in normalization
+  * `ChIPseq_spike_in.cwl` - same as above but with support for spike-in normalization
-  * `CUTnRUN_pipeline.cwl` - specialized version of the ChIPseq spike-in pipeline for CUT&RUN
+  * `CUTnRUN.cwl` - specialized version of the ChIPseq spike-in pipeline for CUT&RUN
-  * `ChIPmentation_pipeline.cwl` - works with single or paired end ChIPmentation data
+  * `ChIPmen_or_ACTseq.cwl` - works with single or paired end ChIPmentation or ACTseq data

 They depend on subworkflows located in `./CWL/workflow_modules` and CommandLineTool wrapper located in `./CWL/tools`.